aviator-co/av/docs/av-pr.1.md

 : Use the given `<body>` as the body for the pull request.

 `--draft`
-: Create the pull request as a draft.
+: Create the pull request/s as a draft.

 `--edit`
 : Edit the pull request title and description before submitting even if the